Circular Quay

-Circular Quay is a harbour, former working port and now international passenger shipping port, public piazza and tourism precinct, heritage area, and transport node located in Sydney, New South Wales, Australia on the northern edge of the Sydney central business district on Sydney Cove, between Bennelong Point and The Rocks.
+Circular Quay is a harbour, former working port and now international passenger shipping terminal, public piazza and tourism precinct, heritage area, and transport node located in Sydney, New South Wales, Australia, on the northern edge of the Sydney central business district on Sydney Cove, between Bennelong Point and The Rocks.
 It is part of the local government area of the City of Sydney.

 The Circular Quay area is a popular neighbourhood for tourism and consists of walkways, pedestrian malls, parks and restaurants.
-It hosts a number of ferry quays, bus stops, and a railway station.
+It hosts a number of ferry wharves, bus stops, and a railway station.
 Often referred to as the "gateway to Sydney", the precinct has views of the Sydney Harbour Bridge and the Sydney Opera House and is a common location for viewing Sydney New Year's Eve fireworks.

 History

 Indigenous history

-The Aboriginal name for Circular Quay is Warrung, meaning "Little Child".
+The Aboriginal name for Circular Quay is Warrung, meaning "little child".

 The first people to occupy the area now known as Sydney were Aboriginal Australians.
 Radiocarbon dating suggests that they lived in and around Sydney for at least 30,000 years.
-In an archaeological dig in Parramatta, Western Sydney, it was found that the Aboriginals used charcoal, stone tools and possible ancient campfires.
+In an archaeological dig in Parramatta, Western Sydney, it was found that the Aboriginals used charcoal, stone tools and possibly ancient campfires.
 Near Penrith, a far western suburb of Sydney, numerous Aboriginal stone tools were found in Cranebrook Terraces gravel sediments having dates of 45,000 to 50,000 years BP.
-This would mean that there was human settlement in Sydney earlier than thought.

 Prior to the arrival of the British there were 4,000 to 8,000 native people in the Sydney area from as many as 29 different clans.
 Sydney Cove from Port Jackson to Petersham was inhabited by the Cadigal clan.
 The principal language groups were Darug, Guringai, and Dharawal.
 The earliest Europeans to visit the area noted that the indigenous people were conducting activities such as camping and fishing, using trees for bark and food, collecting shells, and cooking fish.
-The Eora are the coastal Aborigines of the Sydney district.
+The Eora are the coastal Aboriginals of the Sydney district.
 The name Eora simply means "here" or "from this place", and was used by local Aboriginals to describe to the British where they came from.
 The Cadigal band are the traditional inhabitants of the Sydney CBD area, and their territory south of Port Jackson stretched from South Head to Petersham.